About The Moon

 The Moon was designed, funded, and has been operated by Scott Carswell since 1984 when he arranged for the purchase of a closed A&P Grocery store located at 1105 East Lafayette St. and began development.
 Since 1988 when Scott and Julie married, the operations have been managed by both as general managers and co-owners.

-Due to the Covid-19 pandemic, The Moon was ordered closed by Executive Order on March 17, 2020.
+Due to the Covid-19 pandemic, The Moon was ordered closed by Executive Order from the Governor of Florida on March 17, 2020.
 Much deferred maintenance had accrued over the decades of high use that could not be conducted while still maintaining operations.
 The owners, Scott and Julie Carswell, made the thoughtful and measured decision to make extensive renovations while The Moon was forced to shut down all events with public attendance.
-Renovations were budgeted and approved immediately by The Carswells who own the Moon land and building and their primary lender, The First Bank.
 Renovations began the week following the shutdown order.

 Since closing in March, The Moon installed a new roof, new floors, new production booth converting from analog to digital, the addition of a TV broadcast suite with fiber-optic lines for live streaming and TV broadcast.
 The Moon had a professional, thorough cleaning from the ceiling to baseboards, including removing all equipment from the two large catering kitchens.
 These kitchens were cleaned, equipment repaired or replaced, painted, and rebuilt.
-The Moon is in the final phase of renovations.
-All that remains to be completed are the main bathrooms that were removed and rebuilt from the brick walls out, with new tile floors and walls, new lighting, new fixtures and toilets, new partitions, granite top counters, and under-mount sinks.
-The overall expenditure to date is over $300,000.
+Main lobby bathrooms were demolished and rebuilt, with new tile floors and walls, new lighting, new fixtures and toilets, new partitions, granite top counters, and under-mount sinks.

 The Moon is positioned to uniquely serve Tallahassee during these times of limited attendance required by social distancing and Covid-19 regulations.